milli-consortium/milli-consortium.github.io/overview.md

 ### Who are we?
 Milli Archives Foundation is a collective of individuals and communities passionate about nurturing archives in South Asia.
 It is set up as a Section 8 non-profit company (CIN: U91010KA2023NPL172642), with its registered office at WS No.9, Golden Square, No. 403 Eden Park, 20, Vittal Mallya Road, Bangalore - 560 001.
 Karnataka.
 India.
-It also has provisional approval for 12A and 80G tax exemptions under the Income Tax Act, valid up to March 2026.
+It also has approval for 12A and 80G tax exemptions under the Income Tax Act, valid up to March 2026.

 ### What do we do?
 Archives enable diverse stories.
 This aim guides the work of the collective, the purpose, form and content of an archive, and what environments it could nourish in the future.
 Milli helps individuals and institutions to build and sustain archives.
 It facilitates discussions among the community around issues of diversity, archival standards, conservation, physical and digital access, pedagogy, privacy and the development of inclusive description standards.
 And the open access digital platform that Milli intends to build will allow the public to find, connect, describe and share archival material and stories.
 It is a unique space not just in India, but anywhere in the world.